Scsabr/comp1921-lab3/README.md

 strcpy(inventory[numBooks].title,getString(100);
 ```

 In this version, we dynamically allocate the string using `malloc()`.
 This is required because `char line[max_length];` clears after the function closes and will cause a segmentation fault.
+This is because when a function stops running (when it returns), it gets cleaned out of your memory to prevent memory leaks (more on that next week!) and all its local values are deleted.
+Dynamically allocated variables aren't deleted as you have to clear those manually with `free()`.

 Other than that, the changes are the same.
 The other key difference is how we call the function- we need to use `strcpy()`.